 Emirates’ total order book for Boeing aircraft since 1991 stands at 360 aircraft.
 According to the 2015 US Department of Commerce’s jobs multipliers based on year of order, Emirates’ total aircraft, engine and MRO orders (past and current) with Boeing and GE Aviation have sustained over one million American jobs.

-We offer unique connectivity to the US and an independent, competitive alternative to the three traditional airline alliances.
-Our success is demonstrated through measured, demand-driven growth in the US—from a single daily New York flight in June 2004 to 100 flights each week to 12 US airports today.
+We offer unique connectivity to the US and an independent, competitive alternative to the three large traditional airline alliances.
+Our success is demonstrated through measured, demand-driven growth in the US – from operating a single daily New York flight in June 2004, to 100 weekly frequencies to 12 US airports today.